tgross/blog.0x74696d.com/slides/training-wheels-for-lxc/training-wheels-for-lxc.md

 # Presenter Notes

-- note the insanely long filenames (from this point forward we'll show ... to make them fit on slides)
+- note the long filenames (from this point forward we'll show ... to make them fit on slides)

 ---